linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 2. Plug another end of the cable into the router or network port.
 3. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
 4. Turn on **Wired Network Card** switch to enable wired network.
-5. After successfully connected to the network, it will prompts "Wired Connection Connected".
+5. After successfully connected to the network, it will prompt "Wired Connection Connected".

 #### Wireless Network

 ##### Connect to Wi-Fi Network

 1. On the homepage of Control Center, click on ![network_normal](icon/network_normal.svg).
-2. Turn on **Wireless Network Card** switch to enable wireless network.
+2. Turn on **Wireless Network Card** switch to enable the wireless network.
-3. Click on **Wireless Network** to enter wireless network list.
+3. Click on **Wireless Network** to enter the wireless network list.
 4. The computer will auto search the nearby available wireless network.
 5. Select the wireless network to connect.
    - If the network is opened, it will auto connect to the network.